ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+2nd Epistle of John, verse 5th: &quot;And
-eech thee, lady, not as though
+now I beseech thee, lady, not as though
 I wrote a new commandment unto thee,
 but that which we had from the begin
 ning, that we love one another.&quot; Sho